hdra/hndr.me/content/pages/contact.md

 save_as: contact/index.html

 Hi!
 I am always interested in hearing from people.
 Any feedback, questions, comments, or just about anything, really, are always welcomed.
 Drop me a line somewhere below.
-PS.:
+P.S.
 Email would be the best.